Posts Tagged ‘doctoral education’

 Universities assume the custodianship of doctoral learning through the formal induction and integration of PhD students within a supportive research environment; one that provides supervision, research training and facilities, and other support services, and fosters a mentor- and peer-based community of practice.
 Wenger (1998) describes practice as a dialectic relationship between participation and reification.
 A learner’s trajectory can therefore be understood in the interrelated dimensions of greater participation and engagement within an academic community and increased familiarity with the signs and discourses that reify that participation.

-My own research and teaching indicate that the lack of recognition associated with the adoption and use of social media (and their related artefacts, such as blog posts) compared to established scholarly pursuits – getting a paper published or presenting at a conference – can be a major disincentive for postgraduate researchers.
+My own research and teaching indicate that the lack of recognition associated with the use of social media (and the ‘value’ of their related artefacts, such as blog posts) compared to established scholarly pursuits – getting a paper published or presenting at a conference – can be a major disincentive for postgraduate researchers.
 Yet in my own field of study, it is expected that I become familiar with, and actively engage in the social web, because of its elevated status as a legitimate academic practice within my research communities and networks.

 References

-Davies, P., & Mangan, (2006).
+Davies, P., & Mangan, J. (2006).
 Trajectories of students’ learning: threshold concepts and subject learning careers.
 Paper presented at the Annual Conference of the Society for Research in Higher Education, University of Brighton.

 Wenger, E. (1998).
-Communities of Practice: Learning, meaning and identity, Cambridge: Cambridge University Press.
+Communities of Practice: learning, meaning and identity, Cambridge: Cambridge University Press.